cursorless-dev/cursorless-talon/docs/README.md

 There are two types of targets: primitive targets and compound targets.
 Compound targets are constructed from primitive targets, so let's begin with primitive targets.

 ### Primitive targets
-A primitive target consists of a mark and an optional transformation.
-The simplest primitive targets just consist of a mark, so let's begin with those
+A primitive target consists of a mark and one or more optional modifiers.
+The simplest primitive targets just consist of a mark without any modifiers, so let's begin with those

 #### Marks
 There are several types of marks: